One who accidently switched an item with another person:

 Admur ibid; Rama ibid; Terumos Hadeshen 319

-The reason: As the item has legally become his due to Yiush and Shuiy Reshus.
+The reason: As the item has legally become his due to Yiush and Shinuiy Reshus.
 [See Taz ibid]

-Ketzos Hachoshen 136/2; Pischeiy Teshuvah 136/1; Nesivos Hamishpat in Mishpat Haurim 136/2 limits the allowance of the Taz ibid to specific , as explained in the previous footnote
+Ketzos Hachoshen 136:2; Pischeiy Teshuvah 136:1; Nesivos Hamishpat in Mishpat Haurim 136:2 limits the allowance of the Taz ibid to that specific case, as explained in the previous footnote

 The reason: As even if the owner did give up hope in finding it, nevertheless, it does not help for one to give up hope after the item has already reached one’s possession [Ketzos Hachoshen ibid], as brought in Admur Hilchos Metzia Upikadon 2.
 Furthermore, it does not even help to be allowed to use the item with intent to return when the rightful owner is found, as explained in the second opinion in Admur Halacha 2, and so is the main ruling.
 See however Kesef Kedoshim ibid for various answers on behalf of the Taz and why the above case is different than a case of a found object.

-The reason: Although we rule that when one switched an article with another it is forbidden to use it due to stealing [Admur Gzeila Ugineiva 30; Michaber C.M.136/2] nevertheless by a Tallis since we assume each person does not mind if the other uses his Tallis until they switch it back, as even in a case that the Talleisim were not switched one may use his friends Tallis without permission under this basis, and thus certainly in this case it is permitted. [ibid]
+The reason: Although we rule that when one switched an article with another it is forbidden to use it due to stealing [Admur Gzeila Ugineiva 30; Michaber C.M.136:2] nevertheless, by a Tallis, we assume each person does not mind if the other uses his Tallis until they switch it back, as even in a case that the Talleisim were not switched, one may use his friends Tallis without permission under this basis, and thus certainly in this case it is permitted. [ibid]